How to contact us

 Assistive technology (AT)

+Advice provided on seizure alarms.
 Self-referral can be made to the AT Team by calling 0344 800 8020.
-For commissioned services advice can be obtained direct from AT by either phone or email: 0344 800 8020 assdassistivetechnology@norfolk.gov.uk
+For commissioned services advice can be sort direct from AT by either phone or email: 0344 800 8020 assdassistivetechnology@norfolk.gov.uk

-It is important that any AT equipment is tested and serviced in line with the manufacturer's recommendation.
+It is important that any AT equipment is tested and serviced in line with manufacturers recommendation.
+Further information is available through the Epilepsy Action website.

 Apps

-Useful apps we recommend are what3words and Medisafe.
+Useful apps we recommend are what3words, EpSmon and Medisafe.
 We also recommend setting up ICE contacts.

 Sports